pachterlab/LP_2021/05-current-techs.md

 \end{tabular}
 \end{table}

 So far we have reviewed studies that showcase new techniques and technical improvements such as signal amplification and resolving optical crowding.
 Some smFISH based techniques have been used in studies that focus on biological problems rather than new techniques.
 HCR-seqFISH has been used twice in biological studies, in chicken neural tube (35 genes) [@Lignell2017] and mouse T cell precursors (65 genes) [@Zhou2019] though both were conducted within Caltech, the institution of origin.
 Moreover, spatial location of cells is not necessarily a reason to use HCR-seqFISH; Zhou et al. used HCR-seqFISH because of the high detection efficiency compared to scRNA-seq in dissociated FACS sorted T cell progenitors, so when spatial information is already lost.
 More recently, pseudocolor seqFISH was used in a mouse embryo atlas at University of Cambridge (though Long Cai is still a coauthor), finally moving beyond the stage of testing into new biological research [@Lohoff2020].
-A new version of seqFISH, par-seqFISH, was developed to profile 105 genes in the biofilm bacterium *Pseudomonas aeruginosa* [@Dar2021].
+Combinatorial barcoding has also been used to profile bacterial species in the microbiome by targeting rRNAs, though this does not profile the transcriptome, nor is it single molecular [@Shi2020; @Cao2021].
+For spatial transcriptome in bacteria, a new version of seqFISH, par-seqFISH, was developed to profile 105 genes in the biofilm bacterium *Pseudomonas aeruginosa* [@Dar2021].
 This may open the way to spatial transcriptomics in not only biofilms, but in the microbiome in general.

 MERFISH has been used more broadly in biological studies.
 Within Harvard, the institution of origin, MERFISH has been used to create atlases of the hypothalamic preoptic region (155 genes) [@Moffitt2018] and the primary motor cortex (MOp) (258 genes) [@Zhang2020] in mice, and adapted to stain for chromatin conformation and transcription foci (introns) [@Su2020].
 Outside Harvard (Figure \@ref(fig:smfish-map)), MERFISH has been used to study how gene expression variability relates to cell state in cell culture [@Foreman2019] and used in conjunction with smFISH based chromatin tracing to study the relationships between chromatin compartmentalization and gene expression [@Liu2020].